OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

-# Code Quality and Build Settings for iOS Apps
+# iOS Code Quality and Build Settings

 ## Making Sure that the App Is Properly Signed (MSTG-CODE-1)